-- 1. agree that declining citizen participation and engagement is an issue of equal concern for both central and local government - 2. agree that two spheres of government should work together to address declining citizen participation and engagement - 3. agree that there should be a national communications and engagement campaign designed to build awareness of local elections and understanding of how to vote - 4. agree that the campaign should be part funded by central government - 5. agree that local democracy should form a compulsory part of the civics curriculum - 6. agree that Local Electoral Act be amended to provide local authorities with a mandate to take action that will improve participation in local elections - 7. agree that the Local Electoral Act be amended to allow local authorities access to statistical information from the electoral rolls that would support any actions taken to promote participation - 8. agree that the definition of advertisement in the Local Electoral Act be amended to include advertisements in any medium.
-This reflects the practice with Parliamentary elections - 9. agree that the expression of personal political views on the internet be expressly excluded from the definition of an electoral advertisement.
-This also reflects the practice with Parliamentary elections - 10. agree that all local authorities be permitted to use annual plan estimates for the financial year preceding the election date in their pre-election reports - 11. agree that section 139 of the Local Electoral Act be urgently clarified to better empower the making of regulations that would allow local authorities to offer online voting to geographic or demographic subsets of electors - 12. agree that the Government's policy and security requirements for online voting be reviewed against international best practice - 13. agree that double notification of access information be removed the Government's policy and security requirements - 14. agree that online systems should allow a voter to cast multiple votes provided that the system demonstrates that only last received vote is counted - 15. agree that the prohibition on voters online having access to a proof that their votes were cast as intended be removed - 16. agree that District Health Board elections be separated from the local election process
+- 1. agree that declining citizen participation and engagement is an issue of equal concern for both central and local government - 2. agree_that_that two spheres of government should work together to address declining citizen participation and engagement - 3. agree that there should be a national communications and engagement campaign designed to build awareness of local elections and understanding of how to vote - 4. agree that the campaign should be part funded by central government - 5. agree that local democracy should form a compulsory part of the civics curriculum - 6. agree that Local Electoral Act be amended to provide local authorities with a mandate to take action that will improve participation in local elections - 7. agree that the Local Electoral Act be amended to allow local authorities access to statistical information from the electoral rolls that would support any actions taken to promote participation - 8. agree that the definition of advertisement in the Local Electoral Act be amended to include advertisements in any medium.
+This reflects the practice with Parliamentary elections - 9. agree that all local authorities be permitted to use annual plan estimates for the financial year preceding the election date in their pre-election reports - 10. agree that section 139 of the Local Electoral Act be urgently clarified to better empowerthe making of regulations that would allow local authorities to offer online voting to geographic or demographic subsets of electors - 11. agree that the Government's policy and security requirements for online voting be reviewed against international best practice - 12. agree that double notification of access information be removed the Government's policy and security requirements - 13. note that SOLGM is considering means for safeguarding privacy of details for those on the unpublished roll while allowing electoral officers access to this information - 14. agree in principle that electoral officer be given access to the unpublished roll - 15. agree that the Electoral Act be amended to require supply of a supplementary roll before polling day - 16. agree that local authorities should be provided with access to the deletions file - 17. note that the Committee's report on its inquiry into the 2013 local elections recommended that enrolment on the ratepayer franchise be made continuous

-- 17. note that SOLGM is considering means for safeguarding privacy of details for those on the unpublished roll while allowing electoral officers access to this information - 18. agree in principle that electoral officer be given access to the unpublished roll - 19. agree that the Electoral Act be amended to require supply of a supplementary roll before polling day - 20. agree that local authorities should be provided with access to the file of deletions from the electoral roll - 21. note that the Committee's report on its inquiry into the 2013 local elections recommended that enrolment on the ratepayer franchise be made continuous - 22. note SOLGM's agreement in principle with this, and that SOLGM is considering how continuous enrolment could be given effect - 23. agree that the law around transmissions of nomination forms be clarified to allow for transmission electronically - 24. agree that the law be amended to allow for electronic transmission of special votes to and from voters who will be overseas during the election period - 25. note that SOLGM is considering the likely impacts of the removal of the electoral deposit and will report its conclusions before the end of the year - 26. agree that the law be amended to clarify whether a matai name may be used on voting documents - 27. agree that the Local Government Act be amended to require local authorities to give public notices on their council's website until the opportunity of review of appeal has lapsed and - 28. note that the SOLGM is investigating the practicalities of moving the election calendar forward by one week and - 29. agree that the timeliness for release of the 2016 local election statistics is unsatisfactory and invite the Secretary for Local Government to explain the reason for the delay.
+- 18. note SOLGM's agreement in principle with this, and that SOLGM is considering how continuous enrolment could be given effect - 19. agree that the law around transmissions of nomination forms be clarified to allow for transmission by electronic mail - 20. agree that the law be amended to allow for electronic transmission of special votes to and from voters who will be overseas during the election period - 21. agree that the law be amended to remove the requirement for candidates to pay a deposit at local elections - 22. agree that the law be amended to clarify whether a matai name may be used on voting documents - 23. agree that random ordering of candidate names appear on the ballot papers be made mandatory and that this would not extend to candidate profile booklets - 24. agree that the Local Government Act be amended to require local authorities to give public notices on their council's website until the opportunity of review of appeal has lapsed and - 25. agree that the SOLGM is investigating the practicalities of moving the election calendar forward by one week.